robinliu54/robinliu54.github.io/_pages/about.md

 ## A Neural NetworkMetamodel of Delay Operator Using Link-to-link Segment
 #### *2023.6 to present* An independent project supervised by Prof. Yafeng Yin in UMich & Prof. Jinhua Zhao in MIT
-- Decomposing traditional path version into "link + turn" (segment) units and give a new model;
+- Decomposing the traditional path version into "link + turn" (segment) units and giving a new model;
 - Optimize neural network by integrating LSTM + 2dCNN to consider time sequences;
-- Introduce SATCN algorithm to consider topologcal change.
+- Introduce the SATCN algorithm to consider topological change.

 ## Traffic Safety Evaluation Using Surrogate SatefyMeasures in Intersections
 #### *2023.2 - 2023.12* Supervised by Prof. Meng Li in Tsinghua-Daimler Joint Research Center
 &nbsp; - Conducted exploratory analysis of intersection traffic participant trajectory data by XGBoost Classifier;
-&nbsp; - Established a set of non-motorized red-light running behavior based on PCA Model.
+&nbsp; - Established a set of non-motorized red-light running behaviors based on the PCA Model.

 ## Exclusive Longitudinal Speed Guidance: A Driving Simulator Study
 #### *2022.10 - 2023.1* Supervised by Prof. Meng Li in Tsinghua-Daimler Joint Research Center
-- Designed a speed guidance system, including a virtual block based spatial-temporal speed guidance method and HMI of speed guidance device;
+- Designed a speed guidance system, including a virtual block-based spatial-temporal speed guidance method and HMI of speed guidance device;
-- Carryed out psychological experiments, calculated and analyzed of NASA-TLX data, driving simulator’s data, eye-tracking data using ANOVA.
+- Carry out psychological experiments, calculated and analyzed NASA-TLX data, driving simulator’s data, and eye-tracking data using ANOVA.

 ## A Logit Model-Based Study of Pricing Systems in Mobility as a Service (MaaS)
-#### *2022.5 - 2022.12* An independent project supervised by Prof. Ruimin Li in Department of Civil Engineering, Tsinghua University
+#### *2022.5 - 2022.12* An independent project supervised by Prof. Ruimin Li in the Department of Civil Engineering, Tsinghua University
-- Proposed and discuss a new pricing method of MaaS in Kunshan;
+- Proposed and discussed a new pricing method of MaaS in Kunshan;
 - Utilize a multinomial Logit model to analyze the payment behavior preferences of passengers in multimodal transportation within MaaS.

 ## Retrieving Frequencies and Damping Ratios of Steel Bridges